TomaszBednorz/Multisensor_station/README.md

 ## 1. Overview
 ### Description
 Small home project of the multisensor station.
-Communication between the user and interface is by serial port.
+Communication between the user and the interface is by serial port.
 All drivers are written from scratch (without CMSIS and FreeRTOS).

 ## 2. Information about project
 ### Functionalities